IBM/SalesEnablement-PowerVS-L3/docs/Part 1/01 Introduction.md

 !!! tip "Ways to Watch"
     In addition to the embedded video, IBMers and Business Partners can also <a href="https://ibm.seismic.com/Link/Content/DChpTqJ8dqGH68QMBF6jMVQC92gG" target="_blank">download the recording from Seismic</a>.

 **IBM Power Systems Virtual Server** (PowerVS) delivers flexible compute capacity for Power Systems workloads.
-Integrated with the IBM Cloud platform for on-demand provisioning, this offering provides a secure and scalable server virtualization environment built upon the advanced reliability, availability, and serviceability (RAS) features and leading performance of the Power Systems platform.
+Integrated with IBM Cloud for on-demand provisioning, this offering provides a secure and scalable server virtualization environment built upon the advanced reliability, availability, and serviceability (RAS) features and leading performance of the Power Systems platform.

 Everyone attempting this Level 3 plan should be familiar with PowerVS and should have completed the IBM Power Systems Virtual Server Sales Foundation Badge (Level 2) before embarking on the Level 3 content.
 The content here is **not** a replacement for the Level 1 and 2 content that is part of the previous learning plans, which are linked in the documentation accompanying this course.

 - **IBM:** <a href="https://yourlearning.ibm.com/activity/PLAN-4E64FE2FDBF0" target="_blank">https://yourlearning.ibm.com/activity/PLAN-4E64FE2FDBF0</a>
 - **Business Partners:** <a href="https://learn.ibm.com/course/view.php?id=11419" target="_blank">https://learn.ibm.com/course/view.php?id=11419</a>

 This demonstration environment has multiple purposes.
 First, it is meant to educate Sales and Technical Sales on IBM Power Systems Virtual Server (PowerVS) and to hone seller skills to perform PowerVS demonstrations.
-Additionally, the IBM Technology Zone (TechZone) environment, this demonstration guide and associated click-thru demos and videos can be re-used to perform client demonstrations.
+Additionally, the IBM Technology Zone (TechZone) environment, this demonstration guide, associated click-thru demos, and videos can be re-used to perform client demonstrations.

-The primary goal of this Level 3 is to focus on the Infrastructure as a Service capability of PowerVS and not on the operating systems supported by the offering: AIX, IBM i, and Linux.
+The primary goal of this Level 3 is to focus on the Infrastructure as a Service (IaaS) capability of PowerVS and not on the operating systems supported by the offering: AIX, IBM i, and Linux.
 Below is an overview of this 8 Part demonstration guide:

 - In **Parts 1, 2, and 3**, learn how the demonstration environment was built, and how to perform a "baking show" style demonstration using the IBM Cloud Portal, click-thru demonstrations, and videos.
 New PowerVS resources are not provisioned as part of this demonstration guide.
 All resources are pre-provisioned in a shared environment to save time and money.
 - In **Part 4**, learn how to use the IBM Cloud Portal to manage PowerVS instances.